February 20, 2026

 | The BEA Wire

-Real gross domestic product (GDP) increased 1.0 percent in the fourth quarter of 2015, according to the “second” estimate released by the Bureau of Economic Analysis.
+Real gross domestic product (GDP) increased 1.4 percent in the fourth quarter of 2015, according to the “third” estimate released by the Bureau of Economic Analysis.
+The growth rate was 0.4 percent point more than the “second” estimate released last month.
 In the third quarter, real GDP increased 2.0 percent.

 | News Release